 This is a column I used to produce for Combat magazine in the UK.
 It covered the latest news and events in action cinema of the Far East.
 This issue’s coverage included: Ong Bak 2, Ip Man, Street Fighter: The Legend of Chun-Li and more… Download the article here!

-An article I wrote on the original Police Story trilogy – some of my favourite Hong Kong action movies ever made!
+This is an article I wrote on the original, classic Police Story trilogy, still among my favourite Jackie Chan movies and arguably some of the best Hong Kong action films ever made!
+This was written for Jackie’s official Screen Power Magazine.
 Jackie Chan’s Police Story is not simply one of his most memorable and iconic films, but also one of the most important pieces of 20th century action cinema.
-The 1985 original influenced action filmmakers around the world and set new standards with the incredible display of physical stunt and fight choreography that is as jaw-dropping today as it was …
+The 1985 original influenced action filmmakers around the world and set new …

 An article I wrote on Bruce Lee’s use of the nunchuku weapon in his films and how it propelled into popular culture.
 Traditional martial arts weapons have always played an integral part in teaching and practice.
 For centuries this has been moulded by rigorous training, discipline and an understanding of their origin, purpose and significance.
 This article examines Bruce Lee’s now-legendary use of the nunchaku in his film and TV work… Read the article here!